Services and treatments

 Medial Epicondylitis affects the bottom side of the forearm with the pain noted primarily on the inside "bump" of the elbow.
 It is less common.

 - techniques to increase range of motion without pain

 If symptoms persist, sometimes an anti-inflammatory or injection is prescribed, in some cases surgery is done.

-Deauervain's occurs when the tendons on the thumb side of the wrist become inflamed.
+DeQuervain's occurs when the tendons on the thumb side of the wrist become inflamed.
 Normally, the tendons move smoothly through a tunnel with the help of a fluid-filled covering that surrounds the tendon.
 Friction can occur when the force placed on the tends exceeds the ability of the tendons to move easily though the tunnel.
 This affects the thumb when doing pinching movements.
 When swelling occurs in the sheath, pain develops when pinching movements are done.

-Deauervain's can be improved with the help of a therapist who may use techniques to:
+DeQuervain's can be improved with the help of a therapist who may use techniques to: